ojullien/php-fpm-dockerfiles/8.0/README.md

 This default config can be customized by editing the [zzz-prod.ini configuration file](https://github.com/ojullien/php-fpm-dockerfiles/blob/main/8.0/conf.d/zzz-prod.ini) into the [conf.d/](https://github.com/ojullien/php-fpm-dockerfiles/tree/main/8.0/conf.d) directory.

+*Note: I use this image for my own projects, the configuration file contains the settings I need.
+It's completely customizable to your needs.*
+*You may find more PHP-FPM configuration and pool templates [in this repository](https://github.com/ojullien/php-fpm)*

 ## How to use

 Run the commands to build and run the Docker image: